 Canadian director Allan Moyle’s cult feature of 1980 is a paean to teenage rebellion, telling the story of two girls who meet in a New York psychiatric unit and, bonding through a shared sense of alienation, go on the run together in spectacular fashion.

-Volatile, streetwise Nicky (Robin Johnson) is an aspiring rocker while Pamela (Trini Alvarado) is a timid, isolated girl whose wealthy father is currently campaigning to clean up the city’s famous square.
+Volatile, streetwise Nicky Marotta (Robin Johnson) is a 15-year-old delinquent and aspiring rocker with destructive inclinations while Pamela Pearl (Trini Alvarado) is a timid, isolated girl whose wealthy father (Peter Coffield) is currently campaigning to clean up the city’s famous Times Square.

-Johnny LaGuardia (Tim Curry) is the sympathetic late-night DJ who promotes their newly formed punk outfit, The Sleez Sisters.
+Johnny LaGuardia (Tim Curry) is the sympathetic laid-back late-night DJ who promotes their newly formed punk outfit, The Sleaze Sisters.

 Times Square explores themes revisited in Moyles’ Pump Up the Volume a decade later, and allusions to lesbian love have ensured repeat screenings at LGBT film festivals worldwide.